My name is Tom Ewer and I am healthy enough.

 Carl said something that in his talk that stuck in my mind and inspired this article.

-He said that at one point, he was ranked (by some means) as the top personal trainer in the United States.
-But at the same time, he came to realize that his clients weren’t actually getting any fitter.
+He said that at one point, he was ranked (by some undefined means) as the top personal trainer in the United States.
+But at the same time, he came to realise that his clients weren’t actually getting any fitter.
 While he moved onto say that he changed his training methods and got great results, there’s no avoiding that at a time, he was incredibly successful in getting paid as a personal trainer, but not so successful at actually delivering the goods.

 So, if Carl was number one and an all-round badass buff dude but couldn’t get his clients fit, how can I trust anyone in the health and fitness industry?
 Who do I look for to provide me with the information I feel I need to make a pivotal decision about my body, and ultimately, my life?